libra2org/libra2-core/RUST_SECURE_CODING.md

 ## Conclusion

-These guidelines are a crucial element for anyone contributing to Aptos, reflecting our commitment to a security-first approach.
-By adhering to these guidelines, Libra2 contributors play a vital role in maintaining the security and robustness of the Aptos network.
-As we work towards automating the enforcement of these standards, following these practices will help maintain and improve the overall integrity and resilience of the Aptos ecosystem.
+These guidelines are a crucial element for anyone contributing to Libra2, reflecting our commitment to a security-first approach.
+By adhering to these guidelines, Libra2 contributors play a vital role in maintaining the security and robustness of the Libra2 network.
+As we work towards automating the enforcement of these standards, following these practices will help maintain and improve the overall integrity and resilience of the Libra2 ecosystem.
 This ongoing effort ensures that Libra2 continues to set a high bar for security and reliability.

 ## References